LC-Linkous/Directory/README.md

 ## Optimizers and Surrogate Models

-The following are a collection of state-machine-based optimizers compatable with the AntennaCAT project.
+The following are a collection of state-machine-based optimizers compatible with the AntennaCAT project.
 Most, if not all, have been integrated into the main AntennaCAT project.
 These optimizers are functional stand alone for testing and publication transparency.
 Some have been incorporated into other research projects or publications, which are noted on the individual README pages.

-All optimizers and surrogate model examples work on state machines in order to incorporate substituting simulation for the objective functions in AntennaCAT.
-In
+All optimizers and surrogate model examples work on state machine logic in order to incorporate substituting simulation for the objective functions in AntennaCAT.

 **Summary of Optimizers**